 Forget-Me-Not Flowers are just stunningly beautiful

-Flower lobes also come in pink, white, and yellow centres, but the powder blue ones are recognized as the most common variation.
+Flower lobes also come in pink, white, and yellow centers, but the powder blue ones are recognized as the most common variation.
 They also qualify as an excellent indoor container plant.

 Soil Requirements

-Understanding the soil conditions required by these dainty flowers is a primary step when it comes to their care.
-Forget-me-nots love a soil that is both, moist and fertile.
+Understanding the soil conditions these dainty flowers require is a primary step in their care.
+Forget-me-nots love soil that is both moist and fertile.

-Plant them in a soil that has plenty of organic matter and has a pH that falls between 5.5 and 7.
+Plant them in soil with plenty of organic matter and a pH between 5.5 and 7.
 Prepare the soil by mixing in compost, cow manure, or peat moss before placing the flower seeds for growing.

 Please note that the healthiest plants will come from seeds that are planted in well-worked soil.
 And not to forget that the soil must contain plenty of compost and has a great drainage quality.